aditiiilaturkar/Tech_Support_System/README.md

  Clone the repository.
  Navigate to the frontend directory.
  Run npm install to install dependencies.
- Start the frontend server using `npm start`.
+ Start the frontend server using `npm start`

 ### Backend Setup:
 Clone the repository.